youssef-mansor/TheAgentCompany/DEVELOPMENT.md

 # Development Guide

-This guide is for people working on TheAgentCompany and editing the source code.
+Target audience: benchmark developers.

+TODO: polish the doc and remove CMU internal guidelines before public release.
+TODO: some content in this doc is actually user doc rather than dev doc.
+We need to split them.

 If you wish to contribute your changes, check out the [CONTRIBUTING.md](./CONTRIBUTING.md) on how to clone and set up the project initially before moving on.
 Otherwise, you can clone TheAgentCompany project directly.

 ## Table of Contents